There are many ways to connect with the land and nature in the Yellowstone-to-Yukon region.

 Hunters are naturalists who spend much of their day observing the environment.
 Spending so much time on the landscape means hunters, trappers and anglers see the connection between healthy landscapes and sustainable hunting practices first-hand.

 Y2Y’s efforts to improve habitat and connectivity across the Yellowstone-to-Yukon region include ensuring there are places to go to take part in these activities.
 Part of this is recognizing hunting can be many things to different people: a livelihood, means of sustenance, and way to increase food security.
+Read more in our hunting, trapping, and fishing statement.

 Since the Y2Y vision supports thriving communities, this work includes partnering with Indigenous peoples who have treaty rights and traditional needs related to hunting, as well as various groups including Backcountry Hunters and Anglers, Trout Unlimited and Rocky Mountain Elk Foundation.